Special Regulations for Great Lakes Tributaries

 - Only one hook with a single hook point is permitted, except as outlined below for floating lures and artificial flies.

-- Hooks attached to any lure must be free-swinging, except on an artificial fly (see Definitions).
+- Hooks attached to any lure must be free-swinging, except on an artificial fly (see definition on page 54).

-- An artificial fly (Definitions) can only have a single hook with no more than two hook points.
+- An artificial fly (page 54) can only have a single hook with no more than two hook points.
 Tandem artificial flies are not permitted.

 - The gap between a hook’s shaft and point cannot exceed one-half inch.

-- Use of hooks with added weight is prohibited, except artificial flies (Definitions) and jigs weighing no more than one-eighth ounce.
+- Use of hooks with added weight is prohibited, except artificial flies (page 54) and jigs weighing no more than one-eighth ounce.

 - A floating lure is a lure that floats at rest in water with or without any weight attached to the lure, leader or line.